vruusmann/blog/_posts/2015-02-24-converting_randomforest_pmml.md

 saveXML(audit.pmml, "/tmp/audit-pmml.pmml")
 ```

 This package defines a conversion function `pmml.<model_type>` for every supported model type.
-However, in most cases, it is recommended to invoke the S3 generic function `pmml` instead.
-This function determines the type of the argument model object, and automatically selects the most appropriate conversion function.
+However, in most cases, it is recommended to invoke the `pmml` function instead.
+This S3 generic function determines the type of the argument model object, and automatically selects the most appropriate conversion function.

-When the S3 generic function `pmml` is invoked using an unsupported model object, then the following error message is printed:
+When the `pmml` function is invoked using an unsupported model object, then the following error message is printed:

 ```
 Error in UseMethod("pmml") :
   no applicable method for 'pmml' applied to an object of class "RandomForest"
 ```

 The conversion produces an `XMLNode` object, which is a Document Object Model (DOM) representation of the PMML document.
-This object can be saved to a file using the function `saveXML`.
+This object can be saved to a file using the `saveXML` function.

 This package has hard time handling large model objects (eg. bagging and boosting models) for two reasons.
 First, all the processing takes place in R memory space.
 In this example, the memory usage of user objects grows more than hundred times, because the ~2 MB random forest object `audit.rf` gives rise to a ~280 MB DOM object `audit.pmml`.
 Moreover, all this memory is allocated incrementally in small fragments (ie. every new DOM node becomes a separate object), not in a large contiguous block.
 On a more positive note, it is possible that the (desktop-) GNU R implementation is outperformed in memory management aspects by alternative (server side-) R implementations.